 With the shorter days in the winter and subsequent higher level of melatonin, it can be a little challenging to try and combat the winter blahs that result for both humans and pets alike, and getting outdoors for a fair amount of time can be next to impossible.

 So, how do you combat Seasonal Affective Disorder in your dog?
-That same some humans find relief – with artificial sunlight!
+The same way some humans find relief – with artificial sunlight!

 Continue to page 2…